 - DCS and CTCSS audible detector

-The Whistler TRX-2 provides a different set of features than the TRX-1, but has the same overall excellence.
-The desktop designed for TRX-2 weighs 2.1 pounds and has a carrying handle, which acts as a small stand lift when placed on a flat surface at home.
+The TRX-2 digital desktop scanner provides a different set of features than the TRX-1, but has the same excellence and range.
+The TRX-2 desktop model weighs 2.1 pounds and has a carrying handle, which acts as a small stand lift when placed on a flat surface at home.
 That means you don’t need external accessories to keep it upright.

-This adaptable scanner supports Phase I, Phase II, DMR, Motorolla P25 Phase I, making it capable of finding unencrypted systems such as:
+This adaptable base mobile scanner supports Phase I, Phase II, DMR, Motorolla P25 Phase I, making it capable of finding unencrypted systems such as:

 - Hytera XPT

 - MotoTRBO “Connect” Plus